Skip to main content

 • Tenant admin consent.
 A Microsoft 365 admin in your organization must approve Duvo’s request for shared-mailbox permissions (Mail.ReadWrite.Shared, Mail.Send.Shared).
 This is a one-time approval per tenant.

 • Per-mailbox delegation.
-The user account you connected must be granted Full Access on each shared mailbox it needs to read, move messages in, or mark as read, and Send As (or Send on Behalf Of) if the assignment will send from that mailbox.
+The user account you connected must be granted Full Access on each shared mailbox it needs to read, move messages in, or mark as read, and Send As (or Send on Behalf Of) if the agent will send from that mailbox.
 These are managed by your Exchange admin.

 See Microsoft’s guide to managing shared mailboxes in Exchange Online for the admin steps.